M72 LAW: Norway

 In late February 2022, the Norwegian government announced that it intended to donate "up to 2,000" M72 LAW units from their reserve stocks to Ukraine, in response to the Russian invasion.
 On March 30, 2022, the Norwegian Defence Ministry said that 2,000 more units will be sent to Ukraine.

 Taiwan

-The Republic of China Army (Taiwan) uses the M72 as a secondary anti-armor weapon.
-It is used primarily as a backup to the Javelin and M136 (AT4) anti-tank weapons.
-The weapon was later reverse-engineered into the "Type 1 66 mm anti-tank rocket" but is more-popularly nicknamed as the "Type 66 rocket" due to its caliber.
+The Republic of China Army (Taiwan) uses the M72 as a secondary anti-armor weapon for infantry units.
+It is used primarily as a backup to the Javelin and BGM-71 TOW anti-tank weapons.
+The weapon was later reverse-engineered into the "Type 1 66 mm anti-armor rocket", which was introduced from M72 A2, but is more-popularly nicknamed as the "Type 66 rocket" due to its caliber.
+After several decades of application, the Type 66mm anti-armor rocket has evolved into Kestrel (67mm) model since 2008.

 Turkey

 The Turkish Army uses a locally built version by Makina ve Kimya Endustrisi Kurumu, called HAR-66 (Hafif Antitank Roketi, 'light antitank rocket'), which has the performance and characteristics of a mix of an M72A2 and an A3.
 Turkey also indigenously developed an anti-personnel warhead version of HAR-66 AP and called it "Eşek Arısı" ('wasp').